Keparoo/Tuttitracks/README.md

 - View the top played tracks
 - Play tracks and playlists

-NOte: A Spotify Account (either free or paid) is required in order to use this web app.
+Note: A Spotify Account (either free or paid) is required in order to use this web app.

 ---